-Exabyte.io powers the adoption of high-performance cloud computing for design and discovery of advanced materials, devices and chemicals from nanoscale.
-We combine high fidelity simulation techniques, large-scale data analytics and machine learning tools into a hosted environment available for public, private and hybrid cloud deployments.
+Exabyte.io powers the adoption of high-performance cloud computing for design and discovery of advanced materials and chemicals from nanoscale.
+We combine high fidelity simulation, large-scale data analytics and machine learning into a hosted environment for public and private cloud deployments.

 read our blog read documentation